pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 youtube_url = ""

 +++
+* MET
+* social media
+*

 By anyone's account, American bass Matthew Anchel is having a stellar 2021-22.
 He's settling in for a New York-based season, a string of contracts with The Metropolitan Opera that include covering in [_Die Meistersinger von Nürnberg_](https://www.metopera.org/season/2021-22-season/die-meistersinger-von-nurnberg/) and [_Don Carlos_](https://www.metopera.org/season/2021-22-season/don-carlos/), and making his mainstage debut in Laurent Pelly's production of [_Cendrillon_](https://www.metopera.org/season/2021-22-season/cinderella/), sharing the stage with Isabel Leonard, Emily D'Angelo, and Stephanie Blythe.

+\--

+MET

+"I love working at the Met so much.
+I know that like, you know, sometimes, like we hear about things, there have been a lot of things coming out in the news about about things happening there.
+But I have only ever been treated with professionalism and respect whenever I work there."

+"one of the most impressive people in rehearsals to me was Alina garantia.
+I just thought she was so focused."

+"she was nice to everybody, but also very, but also very introverted, in a way, but like, just so professional.
+And never any drama, just like would try anything you asked her to do."

+"And there was one day where we were all there.
+And it was the all of us.
+Everyone was there.
+The covers all small parts everybody.
+And bass, we're seeing the trio.
+And Renee really showed off in that rehearsal.
+And it was really unbelievable."

+"They have this enormous proscenium stage."

+"It is both amazing and limiting to have that kind of space"

+MET contrasts small works

+"In my opinion, that's not real opera.
+I think it's a new version of opera, which is very interesting and can really connect with audiences.
+But I think it's important that if we're going to keep doing this art form, there are institutions that do opera the way it was meant to be done.
+Because otherwise, what is it?
+It's weird musical theatre."

+\--

+Diversity in opera

+opera is all about donors

+"Knowing that that's the main issue is that, I mean, it'll be interesting to see what happens with donors and boards of companies to see if they become more diverse, or a younger generation comes in and they have different wants and interests."

+"The one nice thing about mainstream entertainment is that it's all about the audience, and who was going to buy tickets and who can we get interested in?
+So even if it's like pandering to us, I mean, it works.
+Because it's the business.
+It's a bit like you're looking for the approval and the money of the masses, and not the few."

+\--

 Anchel's schedule isn't just a glimpse of good news after a long, dark pandemic - it's a classic checkpoint for any xxx-year-old bass.
 Basses are among the voice types that often have to wield a good amount of professional patience, waiting for the physiology of the voice to mature enough to sing the roles that best show them off.